 What is the process you use to curate inventory?

 Honestly, I am the furthest from a product junkie.
 I fall in love with products that are recommended by people who I trust.
 I’ve become more aware of environmental toxins in the beauty industry through a friend of mine, Lara Adler, who specializes in that field.
 That made a huge shift in how I choose product lines to carry.
-I am interested in useful products that are as nontoxic and environmentally friendly as possible, but I’m still learning, and am not toxin-free in my day to day life.
+I am interested in useful products that are as nontoxic and environmentally friendly as possible, but I’m still learning, and am not toxin-free in my day-to-day life.
 It’s tough out there!

 All of us buy and sell our own products but if something works well, then we all carry it.
 I loved it when Leanna mentioned she wanted to sell plants at Treat.
-Since we were already obsessed with plants and were starting our own small jungle at the salon, why not go full on “Jumanji”?
+Since we were already obsessed with plants and were starting our own small jungle at the salon, why not go full-on “Jumanji”?
 It’s been an awesome addition to our retail space.
 If clients want to buy plants we charge it to Leanna; she waters them and we all move things around when we want to spice up the shelves.
 That’s how things work for us!
 We sample products we like and we purchase small batches of the ones that we believe in.

 Where do you gain inspiration?

-What is your favorite beauty trend?
+What is your favorite timeless beauty trend?

 What is something you’re currently excited about?